BYUI451/Cloud_guide/README.md

 ```sh
 docker push myregistry.azurecr.io/samples/nginx
 ```
-Your container should now be visible witthin your container registry.
+Your container should now be visible within your container registry.

 ## Accessing your Container